roly/kismet_exporter/README.md

 Using [python-kismet-rest](https://github.com/kismetwireless/python-kismet-rest/) to export some stats to prometheus so that we can graph things

-this is just me playing so things might be massively wrong, right now this is me having fun with monitoring my the wifi enviroment at my house.
+this is just me playing so things might be massively wrong, right now this is me having fun with monitoring the wifi enviroment at my house.
 I live near a main road so it is fun to see how many Porsch hot spots go by or get a general idea of how busy things are by seeing how many devices are about.

 this will probably expand as I figure more things out, its likely also way ineffecnt to maybe just querying the kismet DB directly